Exploding head syndrome

 9.Darkening of the skin due to silver (argyria)

-The disease is caused by long-term exposure to chemical compounds containing silver, which causes the body's skin to turn blue or grayish in color.
-Laser treatment and the disease can be fatal in some cases.
+The disease is brought on by prolonged contact with chemical compounds containing silver, which causes the color of the body's skin to change to a bluish or grayish hue over time.
+Both the disease and the laser treatment have the potential to be fatal in some patients.

 10.Proteus syndrome

-Also known as Wiedemann syndrome, it is characterized by abnormal bone and skin hyperplasia that results in abnormally shaped hands and feet.
-Treatment methods are still being researched and applied.
+This condition, which is also referred to as Wiedemann syndrome, is distinguished by abnormal bone and skin hyperplasia, which ultimately leads to abnormally shaped hands and feet.
+Research and development are still being done on various treatment modalities.

 11.Werewolf Syndrome